Council Tax Privacy Notice (Milton Keynes Council)

 If you wish to access a copy of your personal information, or are unhappy with any aspect of how your information has been collected and/or used, you can make a complaint to the corporate Data Protection Officer.

 Data Protection Officer Contact Details

-Post: Data Protection, Milton Keynes Council, 1 Saxon Gate East, Central Milton Keynes, MK9 3HS
+- Postal address: Data Protection, Milton Keynes Council, 1 Saxon Gate East, Central Milton Keynes MK9 3HS

 Last Updated: 16 December 2021